GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 There are four placement rules for child elements:

-- Fixed: Specify a fixed placement location
+- Fixed: Specify the fixed location.
-- Align to parent: specify the position relative to the parent element
+- Align to parent: Specify the relative position to the parent element
 - Row: Arrange in row direction (horizontal direction)
 - Column: Arrange in column direction (vertical direction)

-I will explain step by step.
+I will explain them step by step.

 ---

-## Fixed: Specify a fixed placement location
+## Fixed: Specify the fixed location

-This is a rule that specifies a fixed placement location.
-Specifies the placement location in pixels.
+This is a rule that specifies a fixed location.
+Specify the placement location in pixels.
-It will be the initial setting when the parent element is placed in Bubble.
+This is the initial setting when placing the parent element in Bubble.

 Since it is specified as fixed, it will not change from the specified position even if the screen width is changed.
 In the example below, it extends off the screen.